-- 33 Your appointed auditor, KPMG LLP, has reported separately to the Authority on the issues arising from our 2006/07 audit and has issued: - an audit report, providing an unqualified opinion on your accounts and an unqualified conclusion on your VFM arrangements on 28 September 2007.
-They also issued an unqualified opinion on the Authority's Whole of Government Accounts on 31 October 2007; and - an unqualified opinion on the Best Value Performance Plan on 18 December 2006.
+- 33 Your appointed auditor, KPMG LLP, has reported separately to the Authority on the issues arising from our 2006/07 audit and has issued: - an audit report, providing an unqualified opinion on your accounts and a conclusion on your VFM arrangements to say that these arrangements are adequate on 28 September 2007.
+They also submitted the Authority's Whole of Government Accounts pack to the Department for Communities and Local Government (DCLG) on 31 October 2007; and - a report on the Best Value Performance Plan confirming that the Plan has been audited on 18 December 2006.